ShunxiWu/513-final/README.md

 3. Connect Arduino to your computer and upload the code to the Arduino board.
 4. Open the serial monitor to view the inference results.

-# Postoperative Rehabilitation Exercise Recognition for Knee Replacement Surgery

-## Introduction

-This project focuses on recognizing and detecting postoperative rehabilitation exercises for knee replacement surgery using data from three IMUs (MPU6050) attached to the thigh, calf, and foot.
-The goal is to enable personalized rehabilitation plans by accurately identifying various motions performed during the recovery period.

-### Contribution

-Utilizing data from three IMUs enables comprehensive knee joint motion representation, while machine learning models trained on this data identify various motions, offering personalized rehabilitation plans.

 ## Data Collection